-Field Services is geographically divided into five regions, each corresponding to the boundaries established for the Department of Corrections.
-Each has a regional office and one or more satellite offices.
-The number of offices is determined by the geographic and/or demographic make-up.
+Field Services is divided into five regions, each corresponding to the boundaries established for the Department of Corrections, with a regional office and one or more satellite offices.
+The number of offices is determined by geographic and/or demographic make-up.